3.3 Skills forecasting

 Information campaigns on VET programmes

-'The Night of Professions' is an evening and night event organised at national level, each spring since 2016, during which general public, especially students and parents can enter VET centres and VET schools and see in practice the different professions.
+In addition, some information campaigns on VET programmes are launched.
+'The Night of Professions' is an evening and night event organised at the national level each spring since 2016, during which the general public, especially students and parents, can enter VET centres and VET schools and see in practice the different professions.
+The organisers are the VET centres and other institutions who wants to join this event.
 Special, profession-related activities and projects are shown as well as entertainment related to the VET offer.
+The events are implemented in several high schools nationwide on the same days.
+In terms of career guidance events, several institutions from across the border have joined the Careers Night career guidance event series, which will be held in the spring, including the vocational secondary schools in Kassa, Nagybánya, Csikszereda, Óbecs, Dunaszerdahely.